-Having solid study strategies in place from first year will aid progression and make assignment writing and exam revision easier throughout your University life.
+Having solid study strategies in place from first year will aid progression and make assignment writing and exam revision easier throughout your university life.

 You can download this page in PDF format.

-Presentation - Tools, tips, apps and assistive software to support your studies
+Study tools, tips, apps and assistive software

 We have prepared a PowerPoint presentation with commentary that covers a variety of subjects, with tips and advice to assist your learning at university.

-Check out the Getting started Page from the library, here you will find information about library resources, IT services and support for your studies.
+Check out the Getting started page from the library, here you will find information about library resources, IT services and support for your studies.

-There are many Apps available to support learners in different areas.
-Check out our Assistive technology page for details of apps that we recommend.
+There are many apps available to support learners in different areas.
+Check out our assistive technology page for details of apps that we recommend.

 Reading is a key skill and you will find that you need to do a lot of reading at university.
 Reading texts and journal articles in your own subject will help you become familiar with the principles of your subject.
 Your course reading list is a good starting point.